-Academic Year Year 7 Year 8 Year 9 Year 10 Year 11 Year 12 Attendance Percentage 91.8% 87.3% 89.0% 86.0% 88.0% 89.9%
+Academic Year Year 7 Year 8 Year 9 Year 10 Year 11 Year 12 Attendance Percentage 92.52% 93.58% 8910% 92.14% 89.18% 93.17% to impact negatively on academic progress.

-Daily attendance, along with lateness and other partial absences, is monitored carefully by the Heads of School, as poor attendance and lateness have the potential to impact negatively on academic progress.
 Students are also encouraged to be punctual, reflecting a positive attitude to learning.
 A reminder to parents is emailed when a student does not provide an explanation from the parent or guardian explaining their absence following their return to school.
 If an explanation is still not forthcoming within seven days a further letter is emailed to parents.